mawiley/Open-AI-Power-App/README.md

 This is a Power App I'm using to test out Open AI endpoints and configuration.
 I'll continue to add more scenarios.

 ## Configuring Open AI Connector
-I created a customer connector from the following source (built by Robin Rosengrün).
+I created a custom connector from the following source (built by Robin Rosengrün).
 The published version inside Power Platform didn't have the image generation endpoint published yet.

 https://github.com/microsoft/PowerPlatformConnectors/tree/dev/independent-publisher-connectors/OpenAI